jedrzejboczar/possession.nvim/README.md

 ## Auto-save

-It is possible to automatically save the current session (or create a tmp session) when quitting Neovim or loading a different session.
+It is possible to automatically save the current session (or create a tmp or cwd session) when quitting Neovim or loading a different session.
 This behavior is disabled by default, but can be enabled using the `autosave.*` configuration options.
 Check [doc/possession.txt](./doc/possession.txt) for details.

 ## Auto-load

 Sessions can be auto-loaded by setting the `autoload.*` config options.
-Currently only autoloading based on CWD is supported.
+Check [doc/possession.txt](./doc/possession.txt) for details.

 ## Statusline